-You’ve had a miscarriage, it’s goddamn awful, horrendous – the most empty feeling there can possibly be, to have been pregnant and then not.
-And, if you’re anything like me then you’ve read as much as you can bear on various Google searches (read as Mumsnet chatrooms) You’ve read about those women who fall pregnant a month afterward a miscarriage (urgh), read about why it might have happened, the odds, that it wasn’t your fault etc etc. But other than reading things that might drive you a little crazy, what else should you be doing?
-Well, from my point of view, moving on from a miscarriage has been a slow and steady process.
-I like to think that I was lucky (ha, I try to find the positive) in that mine happened very early on, and beside my boobs – which were enormous – my body had only just begun to physically change.
+You’ve had a miscarriage, it’s awful, horrendous – the most empty feeling there can possibly be.
+To have been pregnant and then not.
+If you’re anything like me then you’ve read as much as you can bear on various Google searches (read as horrendous chatrooms) You’ve read about those women who fall pregnant a month afterward a miscarriage (urgh), read about why it might have happened, the odds, that it wasn’t your fault etc etc. But other than reading things that might drive you a little crazy, what else should you be doing?
+From my point of view, moving on from a miscarriage has been a slow and steady process.
+I like to think that I was lucky (ha, I try to find the positive) in that mine happened very early on and beside my boobs – which were enormous – my body had only just begun to physically change.
 It’s obviously very different for all women, and no doubt how far along you were is a huge factor, but here are the things that I’ve realised I have had to accept, or things that have helped me cope with this rather horrible experience.

 This post was supposed to be something else entirely.
 It was about now that I was due to share my exciting news with you all.
 News that I’ve literally been planning in my head for weeks now.
 I’ve tried not to let my mind run away but you can’t help it.
 Finally after two and a bit years of trying for a second baby, our IVF back in September was successful.
 We were that couple who just needed a little IVF help and it worked first time!
-I’ve been smugly buying pregnancy vitamins and finally glancing that little bit longer at women with bumps thinking, ‘me soon’.
+I’d finally allowed myself to buy pregnancy vitamins and let myself glance that little bit longer at women with bumps thinking, ‘me soon’.
 And our awesome daughter was finally going to be a big sister.
 But, oh.